Operation London Bridge: Canada

 An official mourning period for Elizabeth II would take place, the length of said period to be determined by the federal government; and issued by the governor general and the Department of Canadian Heritage.
 During the mourning period, a national memorial parade and service would be held in Ottawa.
 Additionally, ceremonial maces, portraits of the Queen, and flagpoles at Government Houses across Canada were draped in black fabric.
 A book of condolences was to be laid out near the front entrance of the Government Houses, with previously planned events cancelled.
 The death of the sovereign is considered a mandatory half-masting event for the Canadian government.
 Flags on all federal buildings and establishments in Canada and abroad would be flown at half-mast from the notification of death until sunset on the day of the funeral or memorial service.

 Specific attire would be worn during the official mourning period.
 All staff of the governor general, provincial lieutenant governors, and territorial commissioners would be immediately issued black ties and black armbands.
 Other government officials would also wear a black armband.
-However, some legislative employees have to wear additional attire during the official mourning period.
-This includes the sergeants-at-arms, who are required to wear black gloves, piqué bow ties, and carry a black scabbard and sword; and pages, who are required to wear black cravats, armbands, and ribbons.
+However, some legislative employees were obliged to wear additional attire during the official mourning period.
+This includes the sergeants-at-arms, who were required to wear black gloves, piqué bow ties, and carry a black scabbard and sword; and pages, who were required to wear black cravats, armbands, and ribbons.

 The Canadian Broadcasting Corporation (CBC) maintained a regularly updated plan for the death of the sovereign, which was considered a "Broadcast of National Importance".
 Regular programming would be cancelled, advertisements were to be halted, and all CBC television and radio stations would shift to a 24-hour news format.
 The CBC also had a specially picked squad of broadcasters on call to come to the news desk at the time of the sovereign's death.